-1. Recruitment and selection of individual candidate for new director position: To recruit in accordance with established procedures within the board charter and/or opportunities provided to shareholders for candidate submission:
+- 1. Recruitment and selection of individual candidate for new director position: To recruit in accordance with established procedures within the board charter and/or - 2.
+Approval consideration of individual candidate proposed by shareholders in accordance with opportunities provided to shareholders for candidate submission: